Rohto eye drops are generally safe for short-term, occasional use, but they can cause irritation, dryness, or more redness if overused or misused.

 A Closer Look at Rebound Redness Phenomenon

 Rebound redness occurs when vasoconstrictor drops are overused.
-Initially, these drops shrink blood vessels reducing redness effectively.
-But repeated use causes those vessels to become dependent on the medication; when its effect fades, vessels dilate wider than before—making redness worse than baseline.
+Initially, these drops shrink blood vessels, reducing redness effectively.
+But repeated use can make redness return or worsen when the medicine wears off.

-This cycle encourages more frequent drop usage, creating a problematic loop that damages ocular health over time.
+This cycle encourages more frequent drop usage, creating a problematic loop that can mask the real reason the eyes are red.

 User Experiences: Benefits Versus Risks